34 Best Apps to learn the Korean Language in 2026

 In contrast to other language learning platforms, HelloTalk, based in China, focuses primarily on language exchange.

-This platform has over 30 million members and supports over 150 languages globally.
+This platform boasts over 30 million members and supports more than 150 languages worldwide.
 Learners from around the world use it to communicate and meet.

-The best method to learn Korean is to speak it with native speakers.
+The most effective way to learn Korean is to speak it with native speakers.
 And this is how an exchange app, such as HelloTalk, helps.
-The members will suggest you correct your mistakes and improve your pronunciation.
+The members will suggest that you correct your mistakes and improve your pronunciation.

-Many tools are available, like searching for target learners, translating, transliterating, correcting, and using text-to-voice.
+Many tools are available, such as searching for target learners, translation, transliteration, correction, and text-to-speech.
 These factors all contribute to your learning success.

 It’s worth it in many ways, but you won’t learn any language with it.
 You will always depend on others, which isn’t an ideal study method.
-A paid VIP plan costs money, but I won’t advise it.
+A paid VIP plan costs money, but I will not recommend it.
 Free is just okay for most!

-Pricing: The free version is good enough for most and includes core parts.
+Pricing: The free version is sufficient for most users and includes core components.
 If you want more features, try VIP.
-The price is $6.99 monthly, $45.99 a year, and $175.00 for lifetime access.
-They often offer discounts, and the price varies by location.
+The price is $6.99 per month, $45.99 per year, and $175.00 for lifetime access.
+They often offer discounts, and prices vary by location.

 You can read my full review of HelloTalk app.